- 1How to spend one week in Oahu, Hawaii

 Day 1 is of course always going to be dependent on your flight plans, but if you are arriving from Australia then there’s a good chance that you’ll be arriving on an early morning flight.
 This is great if you can sleep on a plane and arrive refreshed to make the most of the day, but if you’re like me you could do with a little help staying awake to get on the right time.

 Once you have passed through customs and exited the airport you can follow the signs for the Waikiki shuttle run by Roberts Hawaii.
-A one-way ticket will cost you USD $17 per person for drop off at your hotel in Waikiki.
+A one-way ticket starts at USD $21 per person for drop off at your hotel in Waikiki.

 Pro-tip #1: You can also book your return shuttle at the time of purchasing your fare to Waikiki so this is one less thing to worry about.
 Alternatively you can book your return shuttle online.